 Most people have two options for bankruptcy: Chapter 7 or Chapter 13.

 In Chapter 7, often called a "liquidation" bankruptcy, most (and sometimes all) of your debts are discharged (wiped out).
 In exchange, you may have to give the bankruptcy trustee your nonexempt property.
 Most people have little nonexempt property.
-(To learn more about Chapter 7 bankruptcy, see Chapter 7 Bankruptcy.)
+(To learn more about Chapter 7 bankruptcy, see our topic area on Chapter 7 Bankruptcy.)
 Not everyone is eligible for Chapter 7 bankruptcy.
 To find out if you are, see The Bankruptcy Means Test.

 In Chapter 13 bankruptcy you keep your property, and repay some of your debts over the next three or five years.
 If your debts are too high, however, you may not qualify for Chapter 13.
 To learn more, see Chapter 13 Bankruptcy: An Overview.